Trump aims for adulation. Biden goes virtual. The two presidential candidates are running vastly different campaigns as Election Day nears

 Meanwhile, the Biden campaign leaned on two major media-buying firms during those months, Media Buying & Analytics (which was paid $270 million) and GMMB (which was paid $137 million).
 The campaign also directly paid Facebook $27.8 million and Google $3.4 million for ads, filings show.

-Even as the coronavirus pandemic worsened, Trump and his team spent huge sums.
+Even as the pandemic worsened, Trump and his team spent huge sums.
 Corey Lewandowski, an informal adviser, has bragged to others about how elaborate the stages were at various Trump events.
-Some of the campaign’s expenses — such as $500,000 of fireworks over the White House, a Super Bowl ad, and banners flown over the shorelines of beach towns — were seen as unnecessary by some in the campaign.
+Some of the campaign’s expenses — such as $500,000 worth of fireworks over the White House, a Super Bowl ad, and banners flown over the shorelines of beach towns — were seen as unnecessary by some in the campaign.

 The campaign also has continued to spend money on family salaries and for office space in Trump Tower in New York, where the president no longer goes.